The boots that saved Grethe’s legs

 Andreas Reite from Stavanger University Hospital assesses Grethe’s therapy progress:

-What is the chance that the improved condition will stay on Grethe?
+What is the chance that Grethe’s improved condition will remain?

 “It’s hard to say, but for now it looks fine.
 She walks and performs her work better than before.”